altruios/namshubettulpa/public/namshubettuple/interludes-2.md

 'So what is this?'
 ~There was a pause when he finally reached the creature's mouth.~ ~It was about the size of a house~
-~Another - smaller mouth pustualed out next to the eye.~ "You've made your bargin - Why have you tried to make another."
+~Another - smaller mouth pustuled out next to the eye.~ "You've made your bargain - Why have you tried to make another."
 *Robert blinked*
 "What?"
 "You were mine, but you have poisoned yourself to me."